bespinian/serverless-workshop/README.md

 ### Clone this repo

-Next you will need this repo on your own machine.
+Next, you will need this repo on your own machine.
 Run `git clone https://github.com/bespinian/serverless-workshop.git` to clone this repo with all its steps

 ### Test your AWS login

-Last but not least, you will of course also need access to AWS.
-You have received an AWS Account ID, an IAM user name and a password from the trainers.
+Last but not least, you will of course also require access to AWS.
+You have received an AWS Account ID, an IAM username and a password from the trainers.
 Navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.

 ## Level 0 - This is easy!